 (American Addiction Centers)

 Acute alcohol withdrawal (AW) can cause serious illness, and even death, in long-term alcohol addicts.

 24. Alcohol abuse costs the States $249 billion per year.

 The total sum of alcohol-related annual expenses includes crime, lowered productivity at work, and healthcare costs.

 25. Alcohol addiction relapse rates range from 40% to 60%, alcohol statistics reveal.

 Although undesirable, relapse is a common process in recovering from alcohol addiction.
 Alcoholism is a chronic disease, so it is extremely hard to end it.
 Approximately 90% of ex alcoholics experience relapse after 4 years of addiction treatment.

-33. The number of marijuana deaths per year: 0.
+28. The number of marijuana deaths on an annual basis: 0.

 The number of people who died from a marijuana overdose is still zero – that has still not happened and is virtually impossible to occur.
 This statistic also goes in favor of legalizing marijuana and taking it off the list of illegal drugs.

 29. 9% of cannabis users can develop CUD (cannabis use disorder).